DataDog/integrations-core/wmi_check/README.md

 - Visualize their performance.
 - Correlate their activity with the rest of your applications.

-**Note:** It is recommended that the [Windows Performance counters][2] be used instead in all cases due to its significantly lower overhead and thus better scalability.
+**Note:** It is recommended that the [Windows performance counters check][2] be used instead in all cases due to its significantly lower overhead and thus better scalability.

 ## Setup